opentable/otj-scopes/README.md

 Activated by installing the ThreadDelegatedScopeModule.

 ----
-Copyright (C) 2012 Ness Computing, Inc.
+Copyright (C) 2014 OpenTable, Inc.